IB Chemistry R3.1 R3.1.1

 Note: Acid + reactive metal is technically a redox reaction (electron transfer), not a neutralisation.
 Always include state symbols in your exam answers!

-• Amphoteric ≠ Amphiprotic: Al₂O₃ is amphoteric but not amphiprotic (no H atoms to donate).
+• Amphoteric ≠ Amphiprotic: Al₂O₃ is amphoteric but not amphiprotic (it has no H atoms to donate).

 • Forgetting charge adjustments: The conjugate base of H₂PO₄⁻ is HPO₄²⁻, not HPO₄⁻.

-• Misidentifying the base: In NaOH, only the OH⁻ ion is the Brønsted-Lowry base, not the whole molecule.
+• Misidentifying the base: In NaOH(aq), only the OH⁻ ion acts as the Brønsted-Lowry base, not the Na⁺ spectator ion.